Options Position Sizing Calculator

 Diversification Across Underlyings

-Position sizing is only half the equation — the other half is diversification.
-Selling puts on five different $50 stocks at 5% each means 25% of your capital is deployed, which is reasonable.
-But if all five are tech stocks, a sector sell-off hits them all simultaneously.
-Effective wheel traders spread positions across sectors (technology, healthcare, financials, consumer staples) and stagger expirations so that not all contracts expire in the same week.
+Sizing is half the equation.
+Diversification is the other half.
+Five $50 stock puts at 5% each = 25% deployed.
+That's fine.
+But if all five are tech stocks, one sector sell-off hits them all at once.
+Spread across sectors — tech, healthcare, financials, consumer staples.
+Stagger expirations so everything doesn't expire the same week.

 When to Adjust Position Size

-Recalculate your position size whenever your account value changes meaningfully — after a large win, after assignment, or at the start of each month.
-As your account grows, the number of contracts you can sell at a given strike naturally increases.
-Conversely, after a drawdown you should reduce contract count to avoid compounding losses.
+Recalculate whenever your account value changes — after a big win, after assignment, or at the start of each month.
+As your account grows, your contract count at a given strike naturally goes up.
+After a drawdown, it goes down.
+That's the point.
+It automatically prevents you from compounding losses.

 Key Formulas